-Listed below are sources of financial support for which you may apply.
+Listed below are sources of financial support for which you may apply (the list is not all-inclusive and is subject to change).
 Some of these sources may limit their funding to those fulfilling certain criteria, such as a specific type of research or a certain disciplinary area.
 However, every student should be eligible for one or more of the following sources of support.
 If you are eligible, it is strongly recommended that you apply well before the cut-off date so that you will be eligible for available funding.
 Funding opportunities will be announced throughout the year via the department email system.